WAMPUM #1 DEGANAWIDA AND THE CHIEFS PLANT THE TREE OF PEACE

 THE GREAT WHITE ROOTS OF THE TREE OF PEACE

 Roots have spread out from the Tree of Great Peace: one to the north, one to the east, one to the south and one to the west.
 These are the Great White Roots and their nature is Peace and Strength.
-If any man or any nation outside of the Five Nations shall obey the laws of the Great Peace (Gayanerekowa) and shall make this known to the statesmen of the League, they may trace back the roots to the Tree.
-If their minds are clean and if they are obedient and promise to obey the wishes of the Council of the League, they shall be welcomed to take shelter beneath the Tree of the Long Leaves.

 We place at the top of the Tree of Great Peace an eagle who is able to see afar.
 If he sees in the distance any danger threatening, he will at once warn the people of the League.
-Note: The translator from the Indian to English got his tree mixed up.
-Tioneratasekowa does not mean a Tree of Long Leaves, but a Great Tree with ever fresh leaves meaning evergreen or the Great White Pine.
-The Tree of Long Leaves could not be the White Pine.
-Unless they had domesticated the eagles, it is an allegory meaning that the people must be very watchful.
+Note: The

 WAMPUM #3